-- Inform your neighbors, landlord, neighborhood watch program, employer, schools (anyone else who you feel may be helpful) that your abuser does not live with you and that if they see him they should call the police.
+- Inform your neighbors, landlord, neighborhood watch program, employer, and schools (anyone else who you feel may be helpful) that your abuser does not live with you and that if they see him/her, they should call the police.

 - Screen your phone calls.
 If you don't know who it is, let it go to voicemail first.